FirdavsNazar/firdavsnazar/README.md

 ## What I'm Working On 🔭

 Currently, I'm involved in two exciting projects:
-- **KCERA ELECTRON CATALOG**: Crafting a comprehensive electronic catalog for KCERA.
+- **KCERA ELECTRON CATALOG**: Crafting a comprehensive electronic catalog for KCERA  (http://kcera.kr/)
 - **Overseas Manager**: Managing international operations for KCERA.

 ## About Me 🌱